 Storytelling makes consequences of your decisions tangible

-This year’s edition is not called “Future Choices” for nothing: We are faced with many big choices in life, but also plenty small, seemingly trivial decisions with consequences that are not immediately visible to us.
+This edition of the FLiP Challenge isn’t called “Future Choices” for nothing: We are faced with many big choices in life, but also plenty small, seemingly trivial decisions with consequences that are not immediately visible to us.
 So when we started working on the concept with FLiP and the Vienna Debt Counseling Service, it quickly became clear that the focus this year would be on storytelling.

 © FLiP | Erste Financial Life Park

 Part 1: Storytelling-app with 8 different endings

 In a dedicated ovos play app for FLiP, you’re presented with many choices – and shown their consequences.

 Two young characters are available for selection at the start: Hugo, a young man from Mistelbach, Lower Austria, and Sara, a young woman from Innsbruck, Tyrol.
 For both characters we have prepared different paths that the players can take.

 In their story, the two are confronted with the four most common reasons for debt at a young age:

 - Balancing income and expenditur